friezermj/CRAFT-QA-19-POM/README.md

 # craft-capstone-project-fx
-This is selenium with python capstone project on shopicraft.net
+This is selenium with python capstone project on craft_shop